 The Turf & Ornamental Communicators Association (TOCA) and Project EverGreen awarded Dr. Eric Watkins the 2023 TOCA Environmental Communicator of the Year Award!

 Check out our team’s latest efforts in educating the public about our work.
-An article from the UMN Turfgrass Science team was featured in the latest edition of the MGCSA's Hole Notes publication.
+An article on bee lawns for Sierra, the magazine for the Sierra Club, features comments from Eric Watkins.

 See Inside the Rise of Bee Lawns by Anne Readel on the Sierra Club website for the full article!